-When I first started running, it took me years to believe that running didn’t always feel “hard”.
+When I first started running, it took me years to believe that running didn’t always feel hard.
 I would run a mile at a time, try to run fast, and finish feeling like I could not run another step.
-This left me very discouraged.
-After a few weeks or months, I’d head outside and try again, only to wind up feeling exactly the same.
+This left me very discouraged, always wishing I could increase my running endurance but not knowing how.

 Looking back on my running journey, I can now see that I was doing everything wrong.
 There was no way I would ever be able to increase my running endurance using these scattered tactics.

 I eventually figured this out, and once I did, I began to see that increasing my running endurance was actually quite simple.
 As my running endurance began to improve, my eyes were opened to all the possibilities that lie before me.

 Building running endurance is one of the biggest struggles for beginner runners and anyone looking to make a comeback.
 That initial running motivation is quickly stripped away when we find that our improvements have plateaued.
 When your progress becomes stagnant, it begins to feel like your running endurance will never increase.
 Each run feels hard and forced, and long distance running sounds like an impossible feat.

 Despite these challenges, building your running stamina does eventually begin to get easier.
 Adding distance to your long run slowly becomes a weekly thing, and suddenly the door is open and it feels as though you can accomplish anything.

 So how do you get to this point?